bendows/atmega328p-pu/README.md

 # Stand Alone Arduino ATmega328p pu

-To turn the Nano into a programmer burn the "ArduinoISP" sketch to it under "file"->"examples"->"ArduinoISP" in the Arduino IDE
-If you are using the Arduino 1.0 or later IDE you need to change the delay value of the heartbeat:
+To turn a Nano into a programmer burn the "ArduinoISP" sketch to it under "file"->"examples"->"ArduinoISP" in the Arduino IDE If you are using the Arduino 1.0 or later IDE you need to change the delay value of the heartbeat:
 Find:
 ```bash